dingdinglz/backend-generator/README.md

 - Increases development speed and efficiency.
 - Supports generating database code, such as gorm.
 - Simple and intuitive visual UI interface.
+- Support multiple languages, such as Chinese, English, and Japanese.

 ## Supported Frameworks